knowitall/reverb/README.md

     ./reverb --strip-html myfile.html

 #### Running ReVerb on a list of files
 You may have an entire directory structure that you want to run ReVerb on.
-ReVerb takes approximately 10 seconds to initialize, so it is not feasible to simply start a new process for each file.
+ReVerb takes approximately 10 seconds to initialize, so it is not efficient to start a new process for each file.
 To pass ReVerb a list of paths, use the `-f` switch:

     # Run ReVerb on all files under mydir/
     find mydir/ -type f | ./reverb -f